Blue whistling thrush: Description

 Several populations are given subspecies status.
-The nominate form with a black bill is found in central and eastern China.
-The population in Afghanistan, turkestanicus, is often included in the widespread temminckii which has a smaller bill width at the base and is found along the Himalayas east to northern Burma.
-The population eugenei, which lacks white spots on the median coverts, is found south into Thailand.
-Cambodia and the Malay peninsula have crassirostris, while dichrorhynchus with smaller spangles occurs further south and in Sumatra.
-The Javan population, flavirostris, has the thickest bill.
+The nominate subspecies is found in central and eastern China.
+The widespread M. c. temminckii, which has a smaller bill width at the base and is found in the mountains of central Asia, and along the Himalaya east to northern Burma.
+The subspecies M. c. eugenei, which lacks white spots on the median coverts, is found south into Thailand.
+Cambodia and the Malay peninsula have M. c. crassirostris, while M. c. dichrorhynchus with smaller spangles occurs further south and in Sumatra.
+The Javan M. c. flavirostris has the thickest bill.
 The subspecies status of several populations has been questioned.

 Habitat and distribution

 It is found along the Tian Shan and Himalayas, in temperate forests and subtropical or tropical moist montane forests.
 The species ranges across Afghanistan, Bangladesh, Bhutan, Cambodia, China, Hong Kong, India, Indonesia, Kazakhstan, Laos, Macau, Malaysia, Myanmar, Nepal, Tajikistan, Thailand, Tibet, Turkmenistan, Pakistan and Vietnam.
 They make altitudinal movements in the Himalayas, descending in winter.

-Closeup of a blue whistling thrush at the Bronx Zoo.
+In the Beijing area of northern China, it is a summer visitor, migrating away during the winter.

+Subspecies M. c. eugenei from Royal Agricultural Station, Doi Ang Khang, Thailand.

 Behaviour and ecology

+M. c. temminckii bathing in Latpanchar, West Bengal, India.

 The blue whistling thrush is usually found singly or in pairs.
 They hop on rocks and move about in quick spurts.
 They turn over leaves and small stones, cocking their head and checking for movements of prey.
 When alarmed they spread and droop their tail.
 They are active well after dusk and during the breeding season (April to August) they tend to sing during the darkness of dawn and dusk when few other birds are calling.
 The call precedes sunrise the most during November.
 The alarm call is a shrill kree.
 The nest is a cup of moss and roots placed in a ledge or hollow beside a stream.
 The usual clutch consists of 3 to 4 eggs, the pair sometimes raising a second brood.
 They feed on fruits, earthworms, insects, crabs and snails.
 Snails and crabs are typically battered on a rock before feeding.
 In captivity, they have been known to kill and eat mice and in the wild have been recorded preying on small birds.

-Perez et al., 2023 find M. caeruleus has an unusually large diameter – 10.4 cm – nest among passerines – the largest among all they surveyed.